1-Platform/video-library/video-library-service/README.md

 VideoLibrary Microservice
 =================================================

 One platform's server-side VideoLibrary GraphQL microservice.
+This microservice offers the API services to the video library SPA.
+Service has various GraphQL endpoints for videos like:
+* Listing all the videos
+* Getting video by id
+* Creating video
+* Updating video
+* Removing video
+* Video sync up with the video sources

 Switch to the working directory
 ------------